JunedConnect/project-eks-twingate/README.md

 <br>

-### Option A/B - Functional Differences
+### Option A vs Option B: Functional Differences

 **Option A (Operator)**:
 - **Advanced option**: Provides `kubectl` access and Twingate group-based Kubernetes permissions
 - **Kubernetes-native management**: Uses Custom Resource Definitions (CRDs) to manage Twingate resources declaratively
 - **Automated resource management**: Resources defined in `twingate-resources.yml` are automatically synced to Twingate
 - **Kubernetes Access Gateway**: Adds a kubeconfig context to your kubeconfig that allows you to authenticate to the cluster as your Twingate user identity.
-This enables you to access the cluster API through the Kubernetes Access Gateway instead of the AWS EC2 connector, providing secure `kubectl` access through Twingate
+This enables you to access the cluster API through the Kubernetes Access Gateway instead of the AWS EC2 connector (`aws-ec2-connector`), providing secure `kubectl` access through Twingate
 - **RBAC integration**: Links Twingate groups with Kubernetes RBAC via ClusterRoleBindings, keeping access permissions in sync.
 This integration is specifically for the Kubernetes Access Gateway, allowing Twingate group membership to automatically map to Kubernetes ClusterRoles

 **Option B (Connector)**: